 Re Jitterbug!: Consider the different arrangements over the years of the Black Bottom which was considered the "challenger of the Charleston."
-Using the Video Resource links at the end of the questionnaire, examine the Black Bottom through an historical lens.
-The first two video links are from

-1927 and are probably the closest examples of the original music and dance.
-The first one shows how to perform the dance-- even in slow motion-- in the cultural context of that period's overt racism.
+The first two are from 1927 and are probably the closest examples of the original music and dance.
+The first one shows how to perform the dance-even in slow motion-- in the cultural context of that period's overt racism.
 The second shows a dancing couple from France.
 The third is from the 1956 film The Best Things In Life are Free.
 Finally, here's the legendary Josephine Baker's interpretation and Lawrence Welk's take on the dance.